 In 1923 the youngster enrolled at The Ohio State University, where he played freshman football and perhaps a little baseball before dropping out in the spring of 1924 to pursue a career in professional baseball.
 By this time he was known as Don, probably a shortened form of his middle name, O’Donnell.
 His first summer he was an outfielder for the Paris (Kentucky) Bourbons, and led the Class D Blue Grass League with a .382 batting average and 20 home runs, as well as leading in doubles and tying for the lead in triples.
 In addition to playing the outfield he won five and lost five as a pitcher.
 By 1926 Hurst had made it up to the International League, where manager Burt Shotton of the Syracuse Stars converted him from an outfielder to a first baseman.
 He made the International League all-star team that year.
 He hit well over .300 for the Stars in both 1926 and 1927.
 In 1927 Syracuse became affiliated with the St. Louis Cardinals.
 On May 11, 1928, the Cardinals traded Hurst along with catcher Spud Davis and outfielder Homer Peel to the Phillies for first baseman Bill Kelly, pitcher Art Decatur, and catcher Jimmie Wilson.

 Hurst made his big-league debut at Redland Field in Cincinnati on May 12, 1928.
 He got off to an auspicious start, walking twice, collecting two hits in two official times at bat, scoring one run, and driving in another off the underhand slants of the Reds’ Carl Mays.
 A big (6-foot, 215-pound) left-handed power hitter, Don established himself as one of the National League’s premier sluggers.
 Playing in an era of a lively ball and in the home run-friendly Baker Bowl, he reached the majors at the right time and in the right place to post some huge numbers.
 From 1928 through 1930, National League run production, home run totals, and batting average increased each year, reaching all-time highs in 1930.
 In that season the league batting average topped the .300 mark at .303, and the teams scored an average of 5.68 runs per game, records that still stood in the 21st century.
 Baker Bowl, where the Phillies played their home games, was a paradise for left-handed hitters: 300 feet to right-center and 281 feet down the right-field line.
 Hurst took full advantage of those dimensions, hitting over .300 and slugging better than .500 in his first six years with Philadelphia.
-He hit 31 home runs in 1929, twice scored more than 100 runs in a season, and twice had 125 or more RBIs.
+He hit 31 home runs in 1929, twice scored 100 or more runs in a season, and twice had 125 or more RBIs.
 (In 1932 he led the league with 143 RBIs.)
 Hurst was one of four Phillies to knock in more than 100 runs in 1929.
 Only the 1936 Yankees have had more teammates accomplish that feat.

 After the 1930 season Hurst participated in a seven-game series between two All-Star teams in Havana, Cuba.
 Hurst played first base for a team managed by Jewel Ens, which defeated Dave Bancroft’s All-Stars five games to two.
 Players in this series truly deserved the designation All-Stars.
 Hurst’s counterpart at first base for the Bancrofts was Bill Terry, the National League batting champion, who hit .401 that season, the last time a National League hitter has topped the .400 mark as of 2011.
 In all, nine future Hall of Fame inductees participated in the series.
 Five others received votes, but fell short of election to the Hall.
 It is a sign of the respect with which Hurst was held that he was named to this august assembly.